Velociraptor45/Xipona/readme.md

 Prepare the following things:
 - Docker Volumes
   - Api
-    - (prd/dev)-ph-xipona-api-logs
+    - ph-xipona-api-logs
-    - (prd/dev)-ph-xipona-api-config
+    - ph-xipona-api-config
   - Frontend
-    - (prd/dev)-ph-xipona-frontend-config
+    - ph-xipona-frontend-config
   - Database
-    - (prd/dev)-ph-xipona-database
+    - ph-xipona-database
 - Docker Secrets
-  - (prd/dev)-ph-xipona-db-username
+  - ph-xipona-db-username
-  - (prd/dev)-ph-xipona-db-password
+  - ph-xipona-db-password
-  - (prd/dev)-ph-xipona-db-root-pwd
+  - ph-xipona-db-root-pwd

 ### Api
-- The appsettings file (*Api/Xipona.Api.WebApp/appsettings.\*.json*) will not be delivered with the docker image and must be placed inside the (prd/dev)-ph-xipona-api-**config** volume.
+- The appsettings file (*Api/Xipona.Api.WebApp/appsettings.\*.json*) will not be delivered with the docker image and must be placed inside the ph-xipona-api-**config** volume.
 Specify the following things there:
   - The DB's address and port
   - The frontend's address as an allowed origin for CORS (e.g. https://localhost:5000)

 ### Frontend
-- Configure the webserver address & the frontend's environment in xipona.conf under *Frontend/Docker* and copy it into the root directory of the (prd/dev)-ph-xipona-frontend-**config**.
+- Configure the webserver address & the frontend's environment in xipona.conf under *Frontend/Docker* and copy it into the root directory of the ph-xipona-frontend-**config**.
 - Set the api's address in the respective appsettings file (*Frontend/Xipona.Frontend.WebApp/wwwroot/appsettings.\*.json*) and copy it into a directory of your choice on your host.

 ### yml files
-- Under *Docker/Compose/* are yml files for development and production.
+- Under *Docker/Compose/* is a compose yml file.
 You have to replace the `{CONFIG_FOLDER_PATH}` placeholder with the absolute path of the directory where your frontend's appsettings file is
-- Start the containers via e.g. `docker stack deploy --compose-file docker-compose-prd.yml prd-ph-xipona`
+- Start the containers via e.g. `docker stack deploy --compose-file docker-compose.yml ph-xipona`

 And now you're done.
 Happy shopping!